-- EBTC strongly supports the concept of pre-clearance as an effective means of reducing border crossing times for intercity passenger rail service, and improving the viability of these services, while also meeting safety and security goals for both countries. - EBTC will continue to support efforts of its member agencies to expand preclearance to rail operations.
-EBTC will monitor this issue, and provide support for the efforts at every opportunity.
-As a specific action, EBTC will work with the Transportation Border Working Group's newly formed passenger rail working group to move forward on this and other rail and border issues.
-EBTC has also prepared a background paper to articulate the specific benefits associated with pre-clearance.
-As part of its efforts, EBTC anticipates sharing this paper with Transport Canada, USDOT, Amtrak and other interested parties. - Prior to implementation of pre-clearance at the Montreal facility, a treaty between the governments of Canada and the United States will need to be negotiated and ratified by the federal legislative bodies.
-EBTC will continue to work with and assist the TBWG to provide technical information and other required background materials as necessary for the negotiation process.
+- EBTC strongly supports the concept of preclearance as an effective means of reducing border crossing times for intercity passenger rail service, and improving the viability of these services, while also meeting safety and security goals for both countries. - EBTC will continue to support efforts of its member agencies related to expansion of preclearance to rail operations.
+EBTC will monitor this issue, and provide support for these efforts at every opportunity.
+As a specific action, EBTC will work with the Transportation Border Working Group's passenger rail working group to move forward on this and other rail and border issues.
+EBTC prepared a background paper to articulate the specific benefits associated with preclearance.
+As part of its efforts, EBTC shared this paper with Transport Canada, U.S. DOT, Amtrak and other interested parties. - EBTC will continue to work with and assist the Canada-U.S. Transportation Border Working Group (TBWG), providing technical information and other required materials as necessary for the negotiation process. - EBTC will monitor the progress of the required legislation in both the Canadian Parliament and the U.S. Congress and work with key officials representing EBTC states and provinces, as appropriate, to support the timely passage of legislation authorizing preclearance.